shahanakattil/MS-900-Lab-Content/Instructions/Module-3-M365-Business-Management-Capabilities.md

 1. To learn more about planner refer to https://support.microsoft.com/en-us/planner.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

-# Exercise 3 : Setup Microsoft Forms
+### Exercise 3 : Setup Microsoft Forms

 This exercise explains how to create and work with Microsoft Forms.

-### Task 1 : Creating a new Form
+#### Task 1 : Creating a new Form

 With Microsoft Forms, you can create surveys, quizzes, and polls, and easily see results as they come in.